h4de5/AirConnect-Synology/README.md

 | **Intel - 32-bit**                | x86, cedarview, bromolow, evansport, braswell, broadwell, apollolake, dockerx64, kvmx64, denverton, grantley, broadwellnk, Broadwellntbap                                 | `AirConnect-x86-${VERSION}`            |
 | **Intel/AMD - 64-bit (DSM 6.0+)** | x86_64, x64, cedarview, bromolow, avoton, braswell, broadwell, apollolake, dockerx64, kvmx64, denverton, grantley, broadwellnk, Broadwellntbap, v1000, geminilake, purley | `AirConnect-x86-64-${VERSION}`         |

 You can check which architecture you have in the `Package Arch` column on the Synology [What kind of CPU does my Synology NAS have?](https://www.synology.com/en-us/knowledgebase/DSM/tutorial/Compatibility_Peripherals/What_kind_of_CPU_does_my_NAS_have) site.
+Please **find your device** in the overview on the **synology site** and compare the `Package Arch` column on the synology site with the `Architecture` column in the table above.

 > If the above **ARMv7** package will not work on your device, please download the latest `arm-static` package.
 The static package includes "static" binaries, that means, it includes binaries that have no external library dependencies and **should** be run on your ARMv7 device if the normal ARMv7 package fails.